bigmlcom/python/README.rst

 `scipy <http://www.scipy.org/>`_ libraries are needed in case you want to use local predictions for regression models (including the error information) using proportional missing strategy.
-As these are quite heavy libraries and they are so seldom used, they are not included in the automatic installation dependencies.
+As these are quite heavy libraries and they are not heavily used in these bindings, they are not included in the automatic installation dependencies.
 The test suite includes some tests that will need these libraries to be installed.